justmarkham/scikit-learn-videos/README.md

 This video series will teach you how to solve machine learning problems using Python's popular scikit-learn library.
 It was [featured on Kaggle's blog](http://blog.kaggle.com/author/kevin-markham/) in 2015.

-There are 9 video tutorials totaling 4 hours, each with a corresponding Jupyter notebook.
+There are **9 video tutorials** totaling 4 hours, each with a corresponding **Jupyter notebook**.
 The notebook contains everything you see in the video: code, output, images, and comments.

-There are links to each of the videos and notebooks below.
-Alternatively, you can [watch the entire series](https://www.youtube.com/playlist?list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A) on YouTube, and [view all of the notebooks](http://nbviewer.jupyter.org/github/justmarkham/scikit-learn-videos/tree/master/) on nbviewer.
+You can [watch the entire series](https://www.youtube.com/playlist?list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A) on YouTube, and [view all of the notebooks](http://nbviewer.jupyter.org/github/justmarkham/scikit-learn-videos/tree/master/) using nbviewer.

 [![Watch the first tutorial video](images/youtube.png)](https://www.youtube.com/watch?v=elojMnjn4kk&list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A&index=1 "Watch the first tutorial video")